ValentinVie/AntColony/README.md

 ## Example

-Here is an example of how the ant colony behave with a simple graph and two random graph.
+Here is an example of how the ant colony behave with a simple graph and two random graphs.
 The green node is the nest and the orange node is where the food is.

 <p align="center">
 	<img src="./visualization.gif" />